gwnichol/OhHiSolver/Readme.md

 ```
 The grid size can only be one of 4, 6, 8, 10, and 12.
 If the number of games is not provided, this will play games until terminated.

 Before being used on a phone, the phone must have [OhHi](https://play.google.com/store/apps/details?id=com.q42.ohhi&hl=en_US) installed and open.
-The game must also be
+The game must also be open past the main menu by selecting "Free play".

 ## Dependencies